impressivewebs/Easy-HTML5-Template/README.md

 ## MIT License

-Copyright © 2011 by Louis Lazaris
+Copyright Â© 2011 by Louis Lazaris

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal